learn2therm/PairProphet/docs/component_docs.md

 # Pipeline documentation
 This document offers a comprehensive exposition of all the components as well as the subcomponents.
-For a high-level overview, please refer to [components](./components.md).
-The purpose, inputs, steps, outputs, metrics, are all described for each pipeline script in this document.
+The purpose, inputs, steps, outputs, metrics, are all described for all the importable code found in pairpro decribed as components in this document.
+For a high-level overview of scripts, please refer to [components](../scripts/README.md).
+The components talked about here constitute the scripts in the scripts folder.

 # Table of contents